Welcome to Sweden

 Take advantage of a free day in Abisko National Park, one of the oldest and most pristine national parks in Sweden.
 Here you can choose from a variety of guided activities (optional; not included) or rent some skis or snowshoes from STF Abisko Mountain Station and head out on your own.
 However you choose to enjoy the great outdoors today, don’t forget to take advantage of the hotel sauna afterwards.

 OPTIONAL –To add even more adventure to this trip, you can upgrade to an overnight in an ice room or Art Suite at the ICEHOTEL.
-Sleeping on a bed made of snow and ice, snuggled in a thermal sleeping bag on top of soft reindeer skins, is an unforgettable experience (SUPPLEMENT COST APPLIES).

 After breakfast.
 The day is free until checkout time.
 The driver will pick you up and drop you to the airport for your onward flight.

-AED 14,650/- Per person, prices are based on twin sharing.
+AED 14,650/- per person, prices are based on twin sharing.

 Duration: 6 Days / 5 Nights.